The Renfrew Center of New York

 Meet Our Clinical Leaders:

-The Renfrew Center of New York offers an Aftercare Group.
+The Renfrew Center of New York offers the following group:

 This group is for patients who do not require a higher level of care such as Day Treatment or IOP.